clj-easy/graal-docs/doc/hello-world.md

     $ cd hello-world
     ```

-    Optionally create a `deps.edn` to explicitly select Clojure `1.10.2`.
+    Optionally create a `deps.edn` to explicitly select the current Clojure release.
-    While not required for this hello world app, you'll want to use this version of Clojure for your app because it contains fixes for GraalVM:
+    While not required for this hello world app, the current Clojure release contains some important fixes for GraalVM:

     ``` clojure
-    {:deps {org.clojure/clojure {:mvn/version "1.10.2"}}}
+    {:deps {org.clojure/clojure {:mvn/version "1.10.3"}}}
     ```

     In `src/hello_world/core.clj` put the following code: